taolson/Admiran/doc/Language.md

     odd x = even (x - 1)

-Pattern definitions, like function definitions, may also be recursive, as shown in this example of Miranda2's fix-point function:
+Pattern definitions, like function definitions, may also be recursive, as shown in this example of Admiran's fix-point function:

     fix f = x where x = f x